-During schoolies
+During Schoolies

 • Make sure that your teen knows that they can call you at any time and that you will be there to help them or their friends.